7frank/ai-ui-playground/src/content/docs/ai/Learning Goals/work-flow.md

 docker run --rm -v "$(pwd):/audio" -ti gencore/audio-transcribe-mozilla-deepspeech output.mp3
 ```

+### edit & confirm text

+The following is somewhat working but not fully

+- `apt install moreutils`

+- now you have vipe available: `echo "How is the weather in Munich today?" |  vipe | cat`

 ### prompt prefix & text

 text e.g. `create a function to check the weather in src/utils.ts`